scverse/scvi-tools/docs/user_guide/background/differential_expression.rst

 Here, :math:`\delta` is an hyperparameter specified by ``delta``.
 Note that when ``delta=None``, we estimate this parameter in a data-driven fashion.
+A straightforward decision consists in detecting genes for which the posterior distribution of the event :math:`\lvert \beta_f \rvert \leq \delta`, that we denote :math:`p_f`, is above a threshold :math:`1 - \epsilon`.

 Providing easy-to-interpret predictions
 ========================================================
+The obtained gene sets may be difficult to interpret for some users.
+For this reason, the differential expression module can detect a more interpretable number of genes.
+To do so, we focus on decision rules
+[WRITE DOWN ASSOCIATED EQUATIONS]
+[INTRODUCE FIGURE]

 Understanding the differential expression output
 ========================================================
+[INTRODUCE TABLE]